mart8ins/mart8ins/README.md

 ### NextJs
 1️⃣ [CV generator](https://github.com/mart8ins/cv-generator)  <br>

-Built with NextJs.
 Create/customize your CV and downloud it as PDF.<br>

 ### Please don`t hesitate to contact me if you have some propositions for job oportunities 😉  <br>